mormond/CommercialMarketplaceLab/readme.md

   * An *offer* is the vehicle for listing on the *commercial marketplace*.
 It is a container for all aspects relating to the listing.
 The listing will appear in one of the *storefronts*.
 * Plan
   * *Offers* contain plans which describe the scope (eg in which markets is it available, is it available to everyone or specific customers) and pricing (when applicable).
+* Listing Options
   * Transact Offer
-  * A *transact offer* is one which is transacted through Microsoft's commerce capabilities and thus delivers an end-to-end experience from discovery to purchase to delivery.
+    * An offer which is transacted through Microsoft's commerce capabilities and thus delivers an end-to-end experience from discovery to purchase to delivery.
 Microsoft facilitates the exchange of money for a software licence on behalf of the publisher.
+  * List Offer
+    * Simple listing of your solution that enables a customer to express interest via *Lead management*.
+  * Trial Offer
+    * Allow customers to trial your solution for a limited period at no cost before they purchase.
+  * BYOL Offer
+    * BYOL (Bring Your Own Licence) offers enhance the discoverability and automate the provisioning of your solution in a customer subscription.
+The financial transaction and licence compliance is the publisher responsibility.
-* Testdrive
+* Test drive
-  * A *testdrive* is a pre-canned environment that is hosted in the publisher's Azure subscription and allows potential customers to evaluate the solution before purchase.
+  * A *test drive* is a pre-canned environment that is hosted in the publisher's Azure subscription and allows potential customers to evaluate the solution before purchase.
 * Preview audience
   * During the publishing process, an *offer* can be shared with a *preview audience* before it is finally published.
 Useful for testing purposes.
 * Private offers